 |Un ballo in maschera||Sam, Tom|

 Recently, in his début with New Zealand Opera as the assassin Sparafucile in Rigoletto, he was described as “hard to better, both vocally and dramatically.”
 Last summer, he also performed Alidoro in La Cenerentola with Queensland Opera in Australia.
 Ashraf made his United States début in 2004 with Opera Colorado performing the role of Leporello in Don Giovanni.
 Quickly becoming a house favorite, he has subsequently performed there as Count Ceprano in Rigoletto, Bartolo in Le nozze di Figaro, Basilio in Il barbiere di Siviglia, and is slated to return in 2016.
-This season, Mr. Sewailam takes a turn as Leporello in Don Giovanni at Seattle Opera; Alidoro in La Cenerentola at New Zealand Opera, and a rousing performance as Beethoven/Commendatore in Pulitzer Prize–winning composer Steven Stucky’s opera The Classical Style at Carnegie Hall, a role he recently created at Ojai Music Festival.
-Additionally, he will make his Boston Symphony Hall début as the narrator in an exciting staging of Peter and the Wolf.
+This is season, Mr. Sewailam appears as Leporello in Don Giovanni at Seattle Opera and San Diego Opera; Alidoro in La Cenerentola at New Zealand Opera, Sarastro in Die Zauberflöte, The Narrator in Peter and the Wolf at The Boston Symphony, and a rousing performance as Beethoven/Commendatore in Pulitzer Prize–winning composer Steven Stucky’s opera The Classical Style at Carnegie Hall, a role he recently created at Ojai Music Festival.

 Recent US performances have included a return to San Diego Opera forRamfis in Aïda, Pizzetti’s Assassinio nella cattedrale, and Tom in Un ballo in maschera; Angelotti in Tosca with Lyric Opera Baltimore; Pooh-Bah in The Mikado with Opera Memphis; Escamillo in Carmen and Queeqweg in scenes from Moby Dick with Fargo-Moorhead Opera; Colline in La bohème, Pistola in Falstaff, and Mandarin in Turandot with Seattle Opera; Secret Police Agent in The Consul with Chautauqua Opera; Sparafucile in Rigoletto with Fresno Grand Opera; Ferrando in Il trovatore with Chautauqua Opera and Virginia Opera; Ramfis in Aïda and the Bonze in Madama Butterfly with Virginia Opera; Pirate King in The Pirates of Penzance with Lyric Opera San Diego; Colline in La bohème with The Chattanooga Symphony and Opera; and Dulcamara in L’elisir d’amore with Baton Rouge Opera.